stormbit-finance/stormbit-ui/packages/hub-score/README.md

 ## Description

-This project aims to extract the credit score of each wallet address entered,and ensure that it qualifies for a loan.
+This project aims to creates stadistic of each wallet address entered,for loans.

 ## Installation